apache/druid/docs/querying/sql.md

 The UNNEST function has the following limitations:

 - The function does not remove any duplicates or nulls in an array.
 Nulls will be treated as any other value in an array.
-If there are multiple nulls within the array, a record corresponding to each of the nulls gets created
+If there are multiple nulls within the array, a record corresponding to each of the nulls gets created.
-- The [`unnest` datasource for native queries](./datasource.md#unnest) has the option to specify an `allowList`.
-There is no equivalent in the UNNEST function.
 - Arrays inside complex JSON types are not supported.
 - You cannot perform an UNNEST at ingestion time, including SQL-based ingestion using the MSQ task engine.
 - UNNEST preserves the ordering in the source array that is being unnested.